nvtran-marlin/reflections/README.md

 **Reflections are due **before** the first class of each week.
 We cover them in class**

-Because this is not your typical CS course assignment, let me begin by explaining the rationale.

-Students may learn much in courses, but little beyond the scope of the course.
-This is a failure.

-To combat this failure, the goal of Reflections is to allow you to engage with the outer visualization community, guided by your own interests.
+The goal of Reflections is to allow you to engage with the outer visualization community, guided by your own interests.

 Every course you take is a sampling of a diverse community of research, practitioners, and professionals.
-Engaging with this community, even as an observer, will significantly enhance your learning in this course by allowing you to forge connections to the things we learn with the outside world.
+Engaging with the visualization community, even as an observer, will significantly enhance your learning in this course by allowing you to forge connections to the things we learn with the outside world.

 Here's how it works: